Unrepl/unrepl/README.md

 ### Message Templates

 A message template is an executable description of the expected message.
-It's a parametrized edn form: all keywords (save those tagged by `#unrepl/quote` are to be substituted by their value.
+It's a parametrized edn form: all keywords tagged by `#unrepl/param` are to be substituted by their value.
 The resulting form is serialized as edn and sent to a repl.

 ### Actions